 Q: When will the new God of War trilogy come out?

-There is no set date for the release.
-Sony and Santa Monica Studio say that the project is still in its early stages, which means that it probably won’t come out for a few years.
+There is no set release date.
+Sony and Santa Monica Studio say the project is still in its early stages, so it probably won’t come out for a few years.

 Q: How is this collection different from the God of War Collection for the PS3?

-The 2009 Collection was a port that ran the original PlayStation 2 code at a higher resolution and with better frame rates.
-The new project is being marketed as a full remake, which means that the assets will be rebuilt and the gameplay will be updated.
+The 2009 Collection ported the original PlayStation 2 code to higher resolution and better frame rates.
+The new project is being marketed as a full remake, meaning the assets will be rebuilt and the gameplay updated.

 Q: What platforms will the remake trilogy be on?